hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

 To access Tier-1 Hortense you can also use the `Open On-Demand <https://openondemand.org>`_ web portal https://tier1.hpc.ugent.be.

-More information about the usage of the web portal is available in Chapter 8 (Using the HPC-UGent web portal) of the HPC-UGent user manual, see https://www.ugent.be/hpc/en/support/documentation.htm .
+More information about the usage of the web portal is available in https://docs.hpc.ugent.be/web_portal/.

 .. note::